BNasmith/PTForsyth/PTFWorkofChrist.md

 did modern missions arise?
 I mean the last hundred years of them.
 Modern Protestant missions are only one hundred years old.
-Where did they begin ?
-Who began them ?
+Where did they begin?
+Who began them?
 They began at the close of the eighteenth century, the century whose close was domi- nated by philosophers, by scientists, by a